ZL-Audio/ZLEqualizer/README.md

 On Windows (with Intel chips), you may install Intel® Integrated Performance Primitives and set its path as an environment variable `IPP_DIR`.
 It is not a hard requirement as KFR has already been used for SIMD/DFT acceleration.

-On Linux, you can install dependencies with the following command:
+On Linux, you can install the remaining dependencies with the following command:

 ```console
 sudo apt-get update && sudo apt install libasound2-dev libx11-dev libxinerama-dev libxext-dev libfreetype-dev libfontconfig1-dev libwebkit2gtk-4.1-dev libglu1-mesa-dev